Default Gateway (IP Routing on Avi SE)

-Consider a simple two-leg setup with the server(s) in the 10.10.10.0/24 back-end network (always a directly connected network) and front-end router in 10.10.40.0/24 network.
-Steps to configure IP routing (a.k.a default gateway) feature are listed below.
+Consider a simple two-leg setup with the server(s) in the 10.10.10.0/24 back-end network (starting with Avi Vantage version 18.2.6, it need not be directly connected network) and front-end router in 10.10.40.0/24 network.
+Steps to configure IP routing (default gateway) feature are listed below.
 UI and CLI in each step are just the two different ways of configuring the same step.

-- Navigate to Infrastructure -> Service Engine Group -> Edita.
-Configure the HA mode in the SE group to legacy HA (Active/Standby).
+a.
+Configure the HA mode in the SE group to legacy HA (Active/Standby)

 : > configure serviceenginegroup Default-Group : serviceenginegroup> active_standby Overwriting the previously entered value for active_standby : serviceenginegroup> ha_mode ha_mode_legacy_active_standby Overwriting the previously entered value for ha_mode : serviceenginegroup>save

 b.
 Distribute Load is not enabled.

 c.
 Configure Floating IP Addresses (for instance, 10.10.10.11), one on each back-end network.
 These IP addresses will get configured on the active SE and will be taken over by the standby SE (new-active) upon failover.